radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 [^may-should-trustbase]: Open discussion: RFC6614 says "may" here.
 I think this should be a "should".
 There are some discussions to change this to "must".
 Input from TLS/UTA experts is appreciated.

+If implemented, RADIUS/(D)TLS clients SHOULD NOT be pre-configured with a list of known public CAs by the vendor or manufacturer.
+Instead, the clients SHOULD start off with an empty CA list.
+The addition of a CA SHOULD be done only when manually configured by an administrator.

+This scenario is the opposite of web browsers, where they are preconfigured with many known CAs.
+The goal there is security from third-party observers, but also the ability to communicate with any unknown site that presents a signed certificate.
+In contrast, the goal of RADIUS/DTLS is both security from third-party observers and the ability to communicate with only a small set of well-known servers.

 ### Authentication using X.509 certificate fingerprints

 RADIUS/(D)TLS implementations SHOULD allow the configuration of a list of trusted certificates, identified via fingerprint of the DER encoded certificate bytes.